 I realize now it was never my choice to make and it was never my husband's choice to make.
 The only person who has a right to make such a choice about his body is my son.
 I will always be an almost regret mom and while I can't change the past I can work to improve the future.
 I no longer wish for a girl to avoid the circumcision decision.
 Now I hope for more boys so that I can proudly and with no doubt say my son is staying whole.
 By having boys who are whole I hope it trickles down to their decisions about their sons someday.
 No mother should feel the guilt that I have.
 No parent should be given the opportunity to make a choice that is not theirs to make.
 No baby should suffer the pain of routine infant circumcision.
 I was almost a regret mom.

-Trish is a first time mom and Special Education teacher who lives with her husband and son in New Jersey.
+Trish is a mom of two and special education teacher who lives with her husband and sons in New Jersey.

 Last updated 6.29.19.